Sheraim/learning-journal/commandlinestexteditors.md

 Fortunately, there is no shortage of alternatives, and below is a list of some more advanced third-party options, most of which are also free:

-_Notepad++
+*Notepad++
-_Text Wrangler
+*Text Wrangler
-_BB Edit
+*BB Edit
-_Visual Studio Code
+*Visual Studio Code
-_Atom
+*Atom
-_Brackets
+*Brackets
-_Sublime Text
+*Sublime Text

 ## Integrated Development Environment (IDE)

-In contrast, an IDE is a more sophisticated software that has complementing features meant to help web developers accomplish tasks with higher productivity, such as compilers, debuggers, static analyzers, contextual code completions ( which means you don’t have to type the entire line and save time), project navigation/overviews, etc.
+In contrast, an IDE is a more sophisticated software that has complementing features meant to help web developers accomplish tasks with higher productivity, such as compilers, debuggers, static analyzers, contextual code completions, and project navigation/overviews, etc.

 The right tool to use will depend on a number of factors and some other pros and cons for each include: